briscula/CloudProject/Scrapy Crawler/README.md

 #Scrapy Crawler

 We used scrapy for data extraction from targetted websites.
-Scrapy has been developed in Python and is very simple, fast, powerful and robust cross platform software.
+Scrapy is developed in Python and is very simple, fast, powerful and robust cross platform software.

 We seed the URLs to scrapy, and data is crawled from the required websites.